MaterializeInc/terraform-provider-materialize/docs/resources/connection_iceberg_catalog.md

 page_title: "materialize_connection_iceberg_catalog Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  An Iceberg catalog connection provides Materialize with access to an Iceberg catalog, such as AWS S3 Tables.
+  An Iceberg catalog connection establishes a link to an Apache Iceberg catalog.
+You can use Iceberg catalog connections to create Iceberg sinks.
 ---

 # materialize_connection_iceberg_catalog (Resource)

-An Iceberg catalog connection provides Materialize with access to an Iceberg catalog, such as AWS S3 Tables.
+An Iceberg catalog connection establishes a link to an Apache Iceberg catalog.
+You can use Iceberg catalog connections to create Iceberg sinks.